-1) It can prevent the impurities such as melting stains from rebounding upward, passing through the nozzle and polluting the focusing lens.
+- It helps to prevent impurities like melting residue from bouncing upward, going through the nozzle, and contaminating the focusing lens.

-2) It can control the gas diffusion area and size to control the cutting quality.
+- It regulates the area and size of gas diffusion to control the cutting quality.

 Fig. 8 Gas ejection without nozzle

 2. The relationship between nozzle and cutting quality